BullSequana/SABO/README.md

 # License #

-XXX is an open access software and it is licensed under a limited use MIT-based license.
+SABO is an open access software and it is licensed under a limited use MIT-based license.
 Full text of this license can be found in the LICENSE files.